tethysplatform/tethys/docs/production/installation.rst

       EMAIL_USE_TLS = False
       DEFAULT_FROM_EMAIL = 'Example <noreply@exmaple.com>'

   For more information about setting up email capabilities for Tethys Platform, refer to the `Sending email <https://docs.djangoproject.com/en/1.8/topics/email/>`_ documentation.

+d.
+Setup social authentication

+  If you wish to enable social authentication capabilities in your Tethys Portal, follow the :doc:`../tethys_portal/social_auth` instructions.

 Press :kbd:`ESC` to exit ``INSERT`` mode and then press ``:x`` and :kbd:`ENTER` to save changes and exit.